rails/rails/guides/source/asset_pipeline.md

 ### Development

-In development, Rails and Propshaft are configured for flexibility, allowing rapid iteration without manual intervention.
-This setup makes it easier to manage assets as they change frequently during development.
+Rails and Propshaft are configured differently in development than in production, to allow rapid iteration without manual intervention.

-#### No Caching in Development
+#### No Caching

 In development, Rails is configured to bypass asset caching.
 This means that when you modify assets (e.g., CSS, JavaScript), Rails will serve the most